PryorET/LiesOfP-ItemIDList/README.md

 Hope it’s as useful to others as it’s been for me.
 Happy spawning! 🎮

 ### 📈Future Plans
-- I plan to complete - DLC Key Items
-- I do not plan to complete - Collectibles
+- I do not plan to complete the Collectibles Section
 - If you have suggestions or spot any mistakes, please report it via the [issue tracker](https://github.com/PryorET/LiesOfP-ItemIDList/issues)!
 Contributions via Pull Requests will also be much appreciated!
 Kindly [EMail me](mailto:pryor.e.t.x100@gmail.com) if you have any questions!

 ---